salad/salad/README.md

 Salad is mostly lettuce.
 ------------------------

 Salad is mostly lettuce.
-So, you should use [great documentation](http://lettuce.it/) with gusto.
+So, you should use their [great documentation](http://lettuce.it/) with gusto.
 If you're interacting with the browser, you're doing it through [splinter](http://splinter.cobrateam.info/docs/), and their docs are great as well.

 Salad includes some steps and terrains
 --------------------------------------